WaffleMeister/crumb-search/README.md

 python csearch.py -i -s SEARCH_TERM
 ```

 Brute-Force search.
-This will instead search through all files in the index for the search term, similar to a regular text searching program like grep:
+This will instead search through all files in the index for the search term, rather than files which match the search query's ngrams:

 ```
 python3 csearch.py -b -s SEARCH_TERM